cameronmathis/HydraVirus/README.md

 * [Contact](#contact)

 ## General info
 This is a project I decided I wanted to do as a prank on my girlfriend.
 I thought it would be funny to see her face as she attempted to close each window.
+I got the idea from a tiktok I saw.

 ## Setup
+Navigate to the project directory and type the command:
+> python HydraVirus

 ## Features
 Implemented:
+* Window duplication
-* None
+* Message

 To-do:
+* Hydra drawing
+* Package app
-* Everything
+* Disable minimize button

 ## Status
 Version: 1.0.0 Alpha <br/>